s-matyukevich/raspberry-pi-os/docs/lesson05/rpi-os.md

 We have already added a lot of features to the RPi OS that makes it looks like an actual operating system instead of just a bare metal program.
 The RPi OS can now manage processes, but there is still a major drawback in this functionality: there is no process isolation at all.
 In this lesson, we are going to fix this issue.
 First of all, we will move all user processes to EL0, which restricts their access to privileged processor operations.
 Without this step any other isolation technics don't make sense, because any user program will be able to rewrite our security settings, thus breaking from isolation.

 If we restrict user programs from direct access to kernel functions, this brings us a different problem.
 What if a user program needs, for example, to print something to a user?
 We definitely don't want it to work with the UART device directly.
 Instead, it would be nice if the OS provides each program with a set of API methods.
-Such API can't be implemented as a simple set of methods, because each time a user program wants to call one of the API methods current exception level should be rased to EL1.
+Such API can't be implemented as a simple set of methods, because each time a user program wants to call one of the API methods current exception level should be raised to EL1.
 Individual methods in such API are called "system calls", and in this lesson, we will add a set of system calls to the RPi OS.

 There is also a third aspect of process isolation: each process should have its own independent view of memory — we are going to tackle this issue in the lesson 6.